-Taking well-known and much-loved brands into OTT channels calls for careful management of their visual assets.
+Taking well-known and much-loved brands onto OTT channels called for the careful management of their visual assets.
 That’s why Condé Nast needed expert help in configuring the 12 brands’ logos to fit the OTT design system.

-They needed to be sure that these logos would be optimised for OTT channels and that they’d function properly on users’ devices.
+They needed to be sure that these logos would be optimised for OTT channels and that they’d function properly on all user devices.
 Condé Nast’s team also needed advice about what type of banners and other visual assets to use.

-We took up the challenge.
-We demonstrated to Condé Nast that, as their trusted partner, we would ensure that their logos and other assets would perform exactly as they needed to on the new OTT channels.
+Axioned took up the challenge!
+We demonstrated to Condé Nast that, as trusted partner, we would ensure that their logos and other assets would perform exactly as needed on the new OTT channels.

 Our team included a creative director, an account manager, a project manager, and people from our production and design teams.
-For the next ten weeks, they worked closely with IP owners, creative directors, business affairs managers, and project managers at Condé Nast.
+For the next ten weeks, they worked closely with Condé Nast IP owners, creative directors, business affairs managers and project managers.